Vedant1202/react-nodejs-chat-app/README.md

-# NodeJS, ReactJS, Socket.IO Chat Application
+# NodeJS, ReactJS, Socket.IO Application

 A project for Chat Application using Node.js, Express, Mongoose, REST API, ReactJS, and Socket.IO.
 Has user signup/login, chat windows, user list for chatting with users, seperate chat windows for every user.
 Currently limited to one-to-one chats.

+**Update**: Also features real time annotations on images.

 ## Live Demo